Sampasbc/jammmify/README.md

     ```console
     yarn start
     ```
-6. Explore Jammmify: Open your browser and navigate to `http://localhost:3000` (or your own server) to explore Jammmify.
+6. Explore Jammmify: Open your browser and navigate to `http://localhost:3000` (or wherever you're hosting the application) to explore Jammmify.
 Enjoy searching for songs, managing playlists, and jamming out to your favorite tunes!

 Technologies Used
 -----------------